GovTechSG/seed-documentation/onboard-device/public-officer.md

 Write-Output $intune_id
 ```
 2. Take note of the Intune Device ID that is displayed on the Powershell window.

-3. Choose the appropriate method to register your Intune Device ID:

-    a.
-Go to **Apple menu > System Settings > General > Device Management**.

-    b.
-You should be able to see the following profiles:

-    * Credential Profile
-    * Custom Preferences Profile – com.cloudflare.warp
-    * Custom Preferences Profile – com.google.Chrome
-    * Falcon Profile
-    * Intune MDM Agent SCEP Profile
-    * Intune MDM Agent PPPC Profile
-    * Management Profile
-    * Passcode Profile
-    * Privacy Preferences Policy Profile
-    * com.apple.system-extension-policy Profile

-4. On the TechPass portal, at the top right, go to your user name and click **My Account**.
+3. On the TechPass portal, at the top right, go to your user name and click **My Account**.
 Your **Profile** details are displayed.
-5. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune Device ID.
+4. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune Device ID.

   ![enter-intune-device-id](../images/enter-intune-device-id.png)